zobocode/test_gpg/README.md

   ```
   BACK_PROJECT=$SANDBOX_PROJECT SANDBOX_DB_HOST=host.docker.internal make -f ../../Makefile.module local-test
   ```
-where ```host.docker.internal``` is your local Docker host's IP address.
-This set up is only done for local testing purpose.
+*where ```host.docker.internal``` is your local Docker host's IP address (set up is only done for local testing purpose).*

-At this step, the Flask application is running at http://0.0.0.0:8080/ .
+At this step, the Flask application is running at http://0.0.0.0:8080/.

 3. Test the application